HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 Pirates of the Caribbean (Disneyland).

 Arguably, in sixty years, only one ride (Star Wars: Rise of the Resistance) has come anywhere close to matching the original Pirates’ scale and scope.
 The sixteen minute attraction takes place across three levels, beginning in the iconic Blue Bayou.
-There, beneath perpetual night skies, guests drift through a Louisiana swamp of bobbing fishing boats, flickering fireflies, singing crickets, and a fancy, lantern-lit plantation party populated not by animatronics, but by real diners (thanks to the in-ride Blue Bayou Restaurant).
+There, beneath perpetual night skies, guests drift through a Louisiana swamp of bobbing fishing boats, flickering fireflies, singing crickets, and a fancy, lantern-lit garden party populated not by animatronics, but by real diners (thanks to the in-ride Blue Bayou Restaurant).

 Disneyland’s Pirates winds through ancient, water-carved caverns, misty grottos, and two different drops before arriving at the Battle at Sea, passing through the Town Under Siege, and then into a Burning Fortress.
 Riders then ascend back up a waterfall to ground level and return to Lafitte’s Landing.
 When it’s all said and done, the dark ride clocks in at an epic sixteen minutes, making it one of the most legendary “bucket list” attractions on Earth.